-With a variety of activities on offer, including; longbow, crossbow, weapons demonstrations, combat displays, sword lessons, historical talks, battlefield medicine, storytelling, hands-on weapon and armour displays, medieval tented encampment, have-a-go archery with lifesize 3D animal targets, fire-arrows and our unique flaming-sword duel, you're sure to find a combination that suits you!
+With a variety of activities on offer, including; longbow, crossbow, weapons demonstrations, combat displays, sword lessons, historical talks, battlefield medicine, hands-on weapon and armour displays, medieval tented encampment, have-a-go archery with lifesize 3D animal targets, fire-arrows and our unique flaming-sword duel, you're sure to find a combination that suits you!

 * * *

 "They just keep getting better and better!" ~ Sutton Festival Committee.